|

 photo by Kevin Rice. poem by Barnaby Chancellor.

-TC(r)#3 April 1993: BUY NOW
+TC(r)#3 April 1993:

 poems by R.(Dixi) Cohn, Annie Sprinkle, Merle Tofer, Jesse Beagle.